bolajiwahab/pgrubic/docs/docs/contributing.md

 Formatters are categorized into two:

-- DDL - for DDL statements such as CREATE, ALTER, DROP, etc. These formatters are located in `/pgrubic/src/pgrubic/core/formatters/ddl/`.
+1. **DDL:** for DDL statements such as CREATE, ALTER, DROP, etc. These formatters are located in `/pgrubic/src/pgrubic/core/formatters/ddl/`.
-- DML - for DML statements such as INSERT, UPDATE, etc. These formatters are located in `/pgrubic/src/pgrubic/core/formatters/dml/`.
+2. **DML:** for DML statements such as INSERT, UPDATE, etc. These formatters are located in `/pgrubic/src/pgrubic/core/formatters/dml/`.

-We try to have a single file for a specific object type such as table, index, etc.
+We try to have a file per a specific object type such as table, index, etc.

 ### Adding a new formatter

 To add a new formatter, you need to:

-1. Identify the correct category
+- Identify the correct category
-2. Create a new file with a name matching the object tag e.g. `table` or use the right existing file
+- Create a new file with a name matching the object tag e.g. `table` or use the right existing file
-3. Inside the file, implement the formatter
+- Inside the file, implement the formatter

 ### Testing